 Marquetry vs Pyrography

-Marquetry and Pyrography can feel similar on paper, but they ask for different weeks — Marquetry suits $50–$300, Pyrography suits under $50.
+Marquetry and Pyrography can feel similar on paper, but they ask for different weeks: Marquetry suits moderate (occasional supplies / fees), Pyrography suits minimal (free or near-free).
 The clearest personality split is mental: Casual for Marquetry, Deep focus for Pyrography.

 Marquetry